semantic-release/github/README.md

 | `name`   | The name of the downloadable file on the GitHub release.                                                 | File name extracted from the `path`. |
 | `label`  | Short description of the file displayed on the GitHub release.                                           | -                                    |

+`name` and `label` may contain template tags to insert values from the next release, e.g. `${nextRelease.gitTag}`, which will be replaced with the tag name of the release.
+For example: `v1.2.3`.

 Each entry in the `assets` `Array` is globbed individually.
 A [glob](https://github.com/isaacs/node-glob#glob-primer) can be a `String` (`"dist/**/*.js"` or `"dist/mylib.js"`) or an `Array` of `String`s that will be globbed together (`["dist/**", "!**/*.css"]`).